 “In my first training session I set up a goal for Rivaldo, so they called me back the next day.
 And then on the Thursday Mario Sergio told me that I’d be playing against Cruzeiro on the Saturday.
 It was September 7, 1993.
 In the space of a fortnight I’d gone from nearly giving up football to being in the Corinthians first team.

 “Ronaldo made his Cruzeiro debut that same day.
 I joke with him that wherever I went, he followed.
 We made our debuts in the same game, I got picked for the Olympic squad and then he came in, I went to Inter and then he went as well.”

 Corinthians are in Ze Elias’ blood and were even before he arrived at the club.
 His mother, a fervent supporter, made sure of that.

 But his is a family split along the lines of Sao Paulo’s biggest footballing rivalry: “My dad’s family are all Palmeiras fans, really fanatical ones.

 “The first time I played against Palmeiras, my mum called my aunt and asked, ‘Rosie, who are you supporting today?’
 My aunt said that she hoped I played well but that Palmeiras would win.
 My mum slammed the phone down and they didn’t speak to each other for a year.”

 The only European rivalry he took part in that lived up to expectations was the so-called ‘Derby of the Eternal Enemies’ during his time with Olympiacos in Athens.
-He describes their games against Panathinaikos were “insane, really insane.
+He describes their games against Panathinaikos as “insane, really insane”.